What is Timeshare Custody?

 Two Weekends Per Month

 Sometimes both parents cannot realistically be around half of the time.
 One popular custody arrangement is for the child to spend two weekends per month with the non-custodial parent.
 Again, weekends begin on Friday evening (5 PM) and end on Sunday evening (5 PM).
 In these arrangements, the non-custodial parent has a timeshare of 13.15%.
 If those weekends become extended, the non-custodial parent will have a timeshare of 19.73%.

 Child custody arrangements can become more complicated when holidays and summer breaks are thrown into the mix.
 Parents who are negotiating custody arrangements are encouraged to plan ahead and anticipate which holidays and vacations they’ll want to spend with their child.
 Remember, each additional hour a parent spends with a child, the greater that parent’s timeshare.
 The greater the timeshare, the less in child support that parent will likely have to pay.

 One popular custody arrangement permits the non-custodial parent to be with the child on alternate weekends throughout the year, plus one-half of all holidays, as well as one month during the summer.
 In this scenario, the non-custodial parent would have a timeshare of 23%.
 In other words, the parent spends nearly one-quarter of the year with their child.

 Parents who are getting divorced should put a lot of time, energy, and thought into designing a child custody plan that works for the entire family.
 Even though you may be getting a divorce, you are still a family.
 It’s also important to design your plan down to the hour so that child support obligations can be calculated correctly.
 The last thing you’ll want is for your child to get less financial support than he or she needs to thrive.

 Contact the Los Angeles family law attorneys at Berenji & Associates to find out how we can help you design a custody plan that works for you.
-We offer a free consultation, so do not hesitate to call us now.
+We offer a free case evaluation, so do not hesitate to call us now.